MingyangLou/Predict-Stock-Market-Movements-with-Financial-News/README.md

 Our biggest motivation is to __benefit individuals without financial backgrounds in investments__.
 Financial news usually come with a considerable amount of lingo, which makes it inaccessible to a lot of investors, and we aspire to break this barrier.
 ## Data
 ### Data Collection
+The __news data__ consists of more than 100,000 financial news articles from Reuter's website within the time span from 2006 to 2013.
+This dataset was compiled and first used in [Ding et al. (2014)](http://emnlp2014.org/papers/pdf/EMNLP2014148.pdf).

+The __S&P 500__ index data was downloaded from the Yahoo Finance.

+We also constructed __8 technical indicators__ based on the price and volume of S&P 500.
 ### Data Processing

 ## Analytic Models